-What is a Credential Stuffing Attack
+What is a Credential Stuffing Attack?

 Credential stuffing takes advantage of the common practice of using the same password for multiple accounts to access user accounts illicitly.
 Attackers use stolen combinations of usernames and passwords, typically acquired from data breaches, to systematically attempt to log in to other platforms with the same login credentials.
 This method relies on the belief that users frequently reuse their login information across different services.
 By flooding login pages with these stolen credentials, attackers can access many accounts with minimal exertion.
 The effectiveness of credential stuffing depends on two main factors:

-• Data Breaches
+- Data Breaches

-• Password Reuse
+- Password Reuse

-From the user’s perspective, protecting against credential stuffing is quite simple.
-Users ought to utilize different passwords for each service they use (a convenient method is employing a password manager).
 By consistently using unique passwords, credential stuffing becomes ineffective against their accounts.
 As an extra layer of security, users are advised to enable two-factor authentication whenever possible.
 Below, we highlight some essential steps that will help to prevent credential-stuffing attacks:

 Read Also: 9 Common Password Mistakes You Need to Avoid